nephio-experimental/one-summit-22-workshop/ansible_kind/README.md

 ## Prerequisites
 - Terraform plan executed alredy.
 - External IP address of the GCP VM.
 - ssh key for loging in to the VM.
 FIXME I am using the the key called google_compute_engine which is getting created after I execute "gcloud compute ssh --zone "us-central1-a" "nephio-poc-001"  --project "pure-faculty-367518"gcloud compute ssh --zone "us-central1-a" "nephio-poc-001"  --project "pure-faculty-367518""

 ## usage
 Update the hosts.yaml with IP address of the VM, and the ssh private_key.
-In the kind_setup.yaml set number of kind clusters to be created,
+In the kind_setup.yaml set number of kind clusters to be created.

 bash /home/ubuntu/multiclusterkind/kind_create_clusters.sh <number of kind clusters>.

 ```bash
 ansible -i hosts.yaml all -m ping